 These are local networks of institutions, formed from the modernisation and development of the French higher education system.

 The 27 Communities of Universities and Schools (COMUE) promote collaboration between public universities, Grandes Écoles and specialist research and training centres.

 Students are typically enrolled at a specific university but can use the facilities and opportunities at partnering institutions.

 The French higher education system has a rich history and boasts a brilliant reputation; therefore, it isn’t surprising that a significant number of French universities are globally ranked.
-With six of the institutions featuring in the top 200 in the world.
+With four of the institutions featuring in the top 200 in the world.